MatteKrebs/millennials-at-work/Project 1 (game)/README.md

 ## Contributions

-If you would like to
+If you would like to make use of the source code, contact one of the project team members.

 ## License

+**Millenials at Work** is not licensed but may not be used for commercial purposes.

 ## Team